Matrix factorizations and Cohomological Field Theories: Introduction

 The first example of \CFTs\ besides GW-theory was provided by the theory of $r$-spin curves constructed in \cite{Witten-Nm}, \cite{Witten-2dimgr}, \cite{JKV}, \cite{PV} and \cite{P-class} (see also \cite{Moch}).
 The corresponding Frobenius manifolds are isomorphic to the ones constructed by Saito for simple singularities of type $A_{r-1}$, and the corresponding integrable hierarchies are the Gelfand-Dickey hierarchies (see \cite{JKV}, \cite{FSZ}).

 Starting from the work of Givental \cite{Giv-highergenus} it was realized (see \cite{FSZ}, \cite{Teleman}) that an arbitrary generically semisimple Frobenius manifold extends to a unique \CFT\ .
 This construction can be applied to Saito's Frobenius manifold of any quasihomogeneous isolated singularity $\w$ to give a \CFT\ for such a singularity, which corresponds to the B-side of the Landau-Ginzburg model related to $\w$ (see \cite{LVW}).
 A \CFT\ corresponding to the A-side for these LG-models was recently constructed by Fan, Jarvis and Ruan in \cite{FJR}, \cite{FJR2}.
-Their construction is based on the study of a certain PDE over coverings of moduli spaces of stable curves (that generalize the moduli spaces of $r$-spin curves).
+We will refer to this \CFT\ as {\it FJR-theory}.\footnote{Sometimes this theory is referred to as FJRW-theory since Fan, Jarvis and Ruan attribute some key ideas of their model to Witten.} Their construction is based on the study of a certain PDE over coverings of moduli spaces of stable curves (that generalize the moduli spaces of $r$-spin curves).
 More precisely, they construct a virtual fundamental cycle on the moduli space of solutions of this PDE corresponding to a linear perturbation of the potential $\w$.
 The dependence of this virtual class on the perturbation is governed by the state space of the theory which is given by the orbifoldized Milnor ring of $(\w, G)$ (see \cite{Wall1}, \cite{Kauf}), where $G$ is a finite group of diagonal symmetries of $\w$.
 One of the main results of \cite{FJR} is that in the case of ADE simple singularities this \CFT\ is isomorphic to Givental's \CFT\ associated with Saito's Frobenius manifold of the dual singularity (which is the same singularity for the series $E$ and for series $D$ with non-maximal symmetry group).
 Using the work of Frenkel-Givental-Milanov (see \cite{GM}, \cite{FGM}) it is shown in \cite{FJR} that the associated total potential function is a $\tau$-function of the corresponding Kac-Wakimoto hierarchy.
 Another recent result on the mirror symmetry for the Landau-Ginzburg models is due to Krawitz \cite{Krawitz} who established the isomorphism between Frobenius algebras associated with A- and B-side of the dual invertible quasi-homogeneous potentials.

 In this paper we present a purely algebraic (and perhaps more general) version of the FJR-theory.
 The main role in our construction is played by \mf s.
 These are generalizations of complexes obtained by replacing the condition $d^2=0$ with $d^2=\w$ (see \cite{Eisen}, \cite{Bu}).
 Matrix factorizations appeared in physics in connection with open-closed topological string theories (see \cite{KL1}, \cite{KL2}, \cite{KR}).
 They are also related to an important invariant of the potential $\w$, the {\it singularity category} (see \cite{Orlov}, \cite{Posic-mf}, \cite{LP}).
 The category of \mf s for an isolated singularity fits naturally into the framework of noncommutative geometry developed from the point of view of dg-categories or $A_{\infty}$-algebras (see \cite{Dyck}, \cite{KKP}).